Jorge Polanco Preview, Player Props: Twins vs. Athletics

-The Minnesota Twins, including Jorge Polanco (batting .244 in his past 10 games, with three doubles, two home runs, five walks and seven RBI), take on starter Joey Estes and the Oakland Athletics at Target Field, Wednesday at 7:40 PM ET.
+Jorge Polanco -- with an on-base percentage of .283 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Minnesota Twins against the Oakland Athletics, with Luis Medina on the hill, on September 28 at 1:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Athletics.
+He had a hitless showing in his last game (0-for-4) against the Athletics.

 Sportsbook Promo Codes